geeknik/my-awesome-stars/topics.md

 - [kyegomez/AlphaFold3](https://github.com/kyegomez/AlphaFold3) - Implementation of Alpha Fold 3 from the paper: "Accurate structure prediction of biomolecular interactions with AlphaFold3" in PyTorch
 - [LUX-Space-Science-Technology/AI-Supported-Warnings-Notification-System-For-Natural-Disaster](https://github.com/LUX-Space-Science-Technology/AI-Supported-Warnings-Notification-System-For-Natural-Disaster) - Modular structure that feeds on instant data, warns about natural disasters and conveys what needs to be done
 - [taranis-ai/taranis-ai](https://github.com/taranis-ai/taranis-ai) - Taranis AI is an advanced Open-Source Intelligence (OSINT) tool, leveraging Artificial Intelligence to revolutionize information gathering and situational analysis.
+- [rasbt/LLMs-from-scratch](https://github.com/rasbt/LLMs-from-scratch) - Implement a ChatGPT-like LLM in PyTorch from scratch, step by step
 - [Mozilla-Ocho/Memory-Cache](https://github.com/Mozilla-Ocho/Memory-Cache) - MemoryCache is an experimental development project to turn a local desktop environment into an on-device AI agent
 - [chain-ml/council](https://github.com/chain-ml/council) - Council is an open-source platform for the rapid development and robust deployment of customized generative AI applications
-- [kyegomez/swarms](https://github.com/kyegomez/swarms) - The Enterprise-Grade Production-Ready Multi-Agent Orchestration Framework Join our Community: https://discord.com/servers/agora-999382051935506503
+- [kyegomez/swarms](https://github.com/kyegomez/swarms) - The Enterprise-Grade Production-Ready Multi-Agent Orchestration Framework Join our Community: https://discord.gg/jM3Z6M9uMq
-- [mindsdb/mindsdb](https://github.com/mindsdb/mindsdb) - Platform for building AI that can learn and answer questions over federated data.
 - [TransformerOptimus/SuperAGI](https://github.com/TransformerOptimus/SuperAGI) - &lt;⚡️&gt; SuperAGI - A dev-first open source autonomous AI agent framework.
 Enabling developers to build, manage & run useful autonomous agents quickly and reliably.
 - [muellerberndt/mini-agi](https://github.com/muellerberndt/mini-agi) - MiniAGI is a simple general-purpose autonomous agent based on the OpenAI API.
 - [obsei/obsei](https://github.com/obsei/obsei) - Obsei is a low code AI powered automation tool.
 It can be used in various business flows like social listening, AI based alerting, brand image analysis, comparative study and more .